-The only downside was that The Chef was really annoyed with me because I'd caused the poor dog to be shot.
-"Look" says I, "Don't blame me, blame the irresponsible owners, It's their problem to sort, not mine".
-Well for about a week I managed to enjoy silent bliss.
-Clearly all the campers with dogs thought their mutt could be next, and made the effort they should have always made, to ensure their dogs were not a nuisance to others.
+The downside was that The Chef was really annoyed with me because I'd caused the poor dog to be shot.
+"Look" I said, "Don't blame me, blame the irresponsible owners, It's their problem to sort, not mine".
+Well for about a week I enjoyed silent bliss.
+Clearly all the campers with dogs thought their mutt could be next, and made the effort they should have always made, to ensure their dog was not a nuisance to others.

 Eventually I went and spoke to Scott.
 By now I was getting to know him better, I'd even bought him back a carton of duty-free fags from a day trip to Gibraltar.

 He told me that on the first occasion he had phoned the security guard over at the complex and requested that he speak to the owner regarding the noise.
 Obviously that didn't work.
-On the second occasion he went to see the owner personally and told her the dog was being a nuisance.
-She apologised profusely and said that in future she would not lock the dog out on the balcony all day.
+On the second occasion I spke to him he went to see the owner personally and told her the dog was being a nuisance.
+She apologised profusely and said that in future she would not lock the dog out on the balcony all day while she was at work.
 That's why it all went quiet.
-I returned and told The Chef that the dog had not been shot, but she was to tell nobody as all the time they think it had been shot we got a bit of peace.
+I returned and told The Chef that the dog had not been shot, but she was to tell nobody because as long as the dog owners think it was shot, we got a bit of peace.

 ..........Now where was I?
 Ah yes, it was a sunny but windy walk to the town, through the very typical Spanish fishing village, Castillo de la Duquesa next door to the campsite, along the promenade to Puerto de Duquesa, then beyond that to the town.
 In fact we were to go to the very edge of the town, firstly to buy the LPG regulator from a hardware store which sold quality products, probably to the trade.
 I showed the young lady what I wanted, written on a piece of paper.
 I had written 'Spanish Liquid Propane Gas Regulator', and underneath it, having consulted the Spanish-English dictionary written the Spanish words.
 She understood completely, took me to where they were, showed me the range and job done - one sale.